sara-nl/clouddocs/SSHkey.markdown

 ## Preparation

-To apply the following instructions you need a terminal.
+To apply the following instructions you need a terminal on your local machine (laptop).

 * Linux and Mac users have one installed by default.
 * Windows users can download and install [git for windows](https://git-for-windows.github.io/).
 Depending on your OS installation, choose between `Git-XXX-32-bit.exe` or `Git-XXX-64-bit.exe`.
   * For Windows users that want to use PuttyGen, see the instructions for [Putty tools](putty-tools#generate-ssh-key-on-windows-with-puttygen).

-## Generate a Secure Shell (SSH) key on Linux or MacOS or Windows (GitBash)
+## Generate an SSH private/public key pair

-### Check if an SSH key already exists
+### Check existing SSH keys

 The first step is to check if you have already a SSH key.
 Start a terminal (in Mac/Linux) or GitBash (in Windows).
-The default location is ~/.ssh/id_rsa for the private key and  ~/.ssh/id_rsa.pub for your public key.
+The default location is `~/.ssh/id_rsa` for the private key and  `~/.ssh/id_rsa.pub` for your public key.

 To check use `ls`: